 ”Best Budget PSU From Seasonic”

 Our budget pick for Seasonic is the S12III 550W.
-This is a very popular PSU for gamers that are on a budget, but still want quality.
+This is a very popular PSU for gamers that are on a budget but still want quality.
 Typically running well under $75, the S12III will take care of your needs while still leaving money for your GPU.
-The 5 year warranty will also give you peace of mind in the event of a failure.
+The 5-year warranty will also give you peace of mind in the event of a failure.

 This 550W power supply comes with an 80 Plus Bronze rating with a reported 85% efficiency rating at 50% load.
 Many budget power supplies are noisy under load, but the S21III surprised us with its quiet 120mm fan.
 Even under a high load, it stayed relatively silent and unobtrusive.
-This a PSU that simply does its job with no need of recognition.
+This is a PSU that simply does its job with no need for recognition.

 The only major downside that we could find is that the non-modular cable will make cable management more difficult, but this is not uncommon with budget power supplies.
-All in all this is one of our favorite PSUs under $100.
+All in all, this is one of our favorite PSUs under $100.

-They boast a similar warranty as the other brands with most PSUs around 3-5 years, and a handful with 7 to 10 year warranties.
+They boast a similar warranty as the other brands, with most PSUs around 3-5 years and a handful with 7 to 10-year warranties.
 If you do need to make use of one of their warranties, EVGA has some of the best customer service available.

-They also offer their famous Step Up program which allows gamers to easily upgrade a component within 90 days of purchasing.
+They also offer their famous Step Up program, which allows gamers to easily upgrade a component within 90 days of purchasing.
 As new products are constantly being released, this will allow you to return and upgrade your EVGA component with relative ease.